neelsoumya/python_machine_learning/README.md

 ## 🧠 Introduction

-Practicals for teaching machine learning in Python.
+Resources for teaching machine learning in Python.

 ---